JakeJing/ContaineredExample/README.md

 **Todo:**

 1. incorporate this with `PkgTemplates` to specify user-defined name for the project;
-2. write a wrapper function in the shell to automatically download the template and create a new repository with pre-defined name.
+2. write a wrapper function in the shell to automatically download the template and create a new repository with pre-defined name;
+3. it would be more convenient to collapse all the necessary packages in the same folder.